Head coach Jay Gruden said the Washington offense will run through Reed, CSN Mid-Atlantic reports.

 With 1,000-yard receivers Pierre Garcon and DeSean Jackson both departing in free agency, Reed is the obvious choice to serve as Kirk Cousins' top target, which he arguably already was at times last season.
 Washington did sign wide receiver Terrelle Pryor to join slot standout Jamison Crowder and 2016 first-rounder Josh Doctson, but Reed is still the best bet to lead the team in targets -- at least on a per-game basis.
 The 26-year-old tight end has always been limited by health more than anything else, playing 14 or fewer games in each of his four professional seasons.
 He's averaging 5.9 catches, 7.7 targets and 63 receiving yards per game since Kirk Cousins took over as the team's unquestioned No. 1 quarterback heading into the 2015 season.
 If not for injuries, Reed would already have at least one 1,000-yard season to his name.
 He dealt with a shoulder injury late last year, but there's been nothing to suggest that it's lingered into the offseason.

-Jordan Reed plucked nine of 12 targets out of the air for 120 yards and a touchdown in Sunday's loss to Green Bay.
+Reed recorded five receptions for 40 yards and a touchdown in Sunday's loss to the Giants.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|